 Character rotation.
+0 is the default.
 The field or supply does not rotate, only the characters do.
 Options:

 - 0 Top of character points to top of field - 1 Top of character points to left of field - 2 Top of character points to bottom of field - 3 Top of character points to right of field